Lumi-supercomputer/LUMI-training-materials/docs/PEAP-Q-20220427/software_stacks.md

-    Given the novel interconnect and GPU we do expect that both system and application software will be immature at first and **evolve quickly**, hence we needed a setup that enables us to remain very agile, which leads to different compromises compared to a software stack for a more conventional and mature system as a x86 cluster with NVIDIA GPUs and Mellanox InfiniBand.
+    Given the novel interconnect and GPU we do expect that both system and application software will be immature at first and **evolve quickly**, hence we needed a setup that enables us to remain very agile, which leads to different compromises compared to a software stack for a more conventional and mature system as an x86 cluster with NVIDIA GPUs and Mellanox InfiniBand.

 -   Users also come to LUMI from **11 different channels**, not counting subchannels as some countries have multiple organisations managing allocations, and those channels all have different expectations about